argoproj/argo-events/docs/triggers/http-trigger.md

 # Other serverless frameworks

-Similar to OpenFaas and Kubeless invocation demostrated above, you can easily trigger KNative, Nucio, Fission functions using HTTP trigger.
+Similar to OpenFaas and Kubeless invocation demonstrated above, you can easily trigger KNative, Nuclio, Fission functions using HTTP trigger.